embrace-io/embrace-docs/docs/ios/best-practices/ci-dsym-upload.md

 1. [Buildkite](https://buildkite.com/docs/pipelines/artifacts)
 1. [CircleCI](https://circleci.com/docs/artifacts/)
 1. [Github Actions](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#about-workflow-artifacts)

-As of writing, Xcode Cloud does not support storing custom artifacts.
-If using Xcode Cloud see the section at the bottom of this document for more specific instructions.
+1. **Xcode Cloud** - As of writing, does not support storing custom artifacts.
+If using Xcode Cloud [see this section below](#working-with-xcode-cloud) for more specific instructions.

 # Summary